 The Spanish Conquest and The Invention of ‘Chupe de Camarones’

 It took the arrival of the Spaniards, in 1535, to change the culinary landscape in the region.
 Common practices and certain Inca recipes were forbidden.
-The Spaniards, for example, either banished or slaughtered llamas, and this attitude may have nearly extinguished the popularity (and the cooking) of Chuwa Misa.
+The Spaniards, for example, either banished or slaughtered llamas, and this measure may have nearly extinguished the popularity (and the cooking) of Chuwa Misa.
 There is a level of uncertainty in this regard.

 What is known is that, right after the Spanish conquest, locals began extracting shrimp from the regional rivers, the Majes, Camaná, and Ocoña.
 They used this catch to instantly prepare Shrimp Ceviche, adding lemon juice or vinegar.
 This archaic version of Shrimp Ceviche was usually accompanied by boiled cassava.